quilime/projection-mapping-workshop/README.md

   Then, follow along with the [Mapamok Tutorial](https://github.com/YCAMInterlab/ProCamToolkit/wiki/mapamok-(English).

-  The code of Mapamok has been ported to Touch Designer in [CamSchnappr](https://www.derivative.ca/Forum/viewtopic.php?f=22&t=4225)
+  The concept of Mapamok has been ported to Touch Designer with [CamSchnappr](https://www.derivative.ca/Forum/viewtopic.php?f=22&t=4225)

 #### Exercise